evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_55_e-tron/_index.md

 ---
 title: Audi Q8 Sportback 55 e-tron
 linktitle: "Q8 Sportback 55 e-tron"
 description: "Audi Q8 Sportback 55 e-tron is an all-electric luxury coupe SUV with a WLTP range of up to 600 km (373 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true